openaps/docs/docs/docs/Customize-Iterate/autotune.md

 #### Phase C: Running Autotune for suggested adjustments without an OpenAPS rig

-Caution: Currently Autotune does not parse AndroidAPS entries correctly, your results will be wrong!
+*Caution for AndroidAPS users:* Currently, the master oref0 version with Autotune does not parse AndroidAPS entries correctly. **You must set AndroidAPS to upload all temp basals as "absolute" rates, instead of %, *and* use the dev branch of oref0.**  If you do not do both of these things, your results will be wrong!
 Future versions of Autotune will allow using AndroidAPS data as long as the option to upload temp basals as absolute values instead of percent is selected in AndroidAPS.

 If you are not running autotune as part of a closed loop, you can still run it as a "one-off".
 We are actively working to make it easier for people to run autotune as a one-off analysis.
 Ideally, someone can run this report before their endo appointment and take these numbers in along with their other diabetes data to discuss any needed changes to basal rates, ISF, and potentially carb ratio.
 With the instructions below, you should be able to run this, even if you do not have a closed loop or regardless of what type of DIY closed loop you have.
 (OpenAPS/existing oref0 users may want to use the above instructions instead, however, from phase A or phase B on this page.)
 For more about autotune, you can read [Dana's autotune blog post for some background/additional detail](http://bit.ly/2jKvzQl) and scroll up in the page to see more details about how autotune works.